 An expose on the Orientalist Thesis Etruscan Origins, Language and Archaelogy by Bouke Van Der Meer 2004

-He suggests three waves of colonization: first in 1100 BC, a second 900 BC, and the third in 700 BC.
+He suggests three waves of Etruscan colonization: first in 1100 BC, a second in 900 BC, and the third in 700 BC.

-Unfortunately, this study is misused by the Wikipedia editors as proof of Autochtonous "thesis" (lie).
-There are no links in Wikipedia to the other genetic studies I list below!
-That's a typical lying by omission tactic frequently used by Wikipedia, in Sumerian articles too.
+Unfortunately, this study is misused by the Wikipedia editors as proof of autochthonous "thesis" (lie).
+There are no links in Wikipedia to most other genetic studies I list below!
+That's a typical lying by omission tactic frequently used by Wikipedia and Western academics, in Sumerian articles too!

 It is genetically proven that all the early farmers of Europe had migrated from Anatolia!
 So this study showed that these women were locals and might have arrived with the previous migration wave from Anatolia and not with the Etruscan wave.